wp-plugins/event-registration/readme.txt

 == Upgrading ==

-If you have used event registration in the past and desire to keep your data, version 6.0 will create new data tables and copy all your data upon activation.
+It is strongly recommended that after upgrading you deactivate and reactivate the plugin a 2nd time to ensure complete data migragion.

 If you are unsatisfied with the upgrade, simply deactivate and delete the plugin.
 You can then download the prior version and mannually upload to your system.
 All your old data will still be in tact as the upgrade copies and creates new tables, and leaves the existing ones for easy rollback.